LucaSalviani/ConsoleSnake/README.md

 The console in which you will open the game will need administrator levels for Ansii codes, and console manipulation (Disabling Resize and disabling the Quick edit mode).
-If not given the game will open but it will not work!
+If not given the game will open but it will not work as expected!